justinrummel/jr.com-mm/_posts/2017-03-26-adventure-enablers-early-mountain-vineyards-run-and-ride-2017.md

     teaser: /assets/images/2017/03/25/AE-EMV-Header-Twitter.jpg   # Shrink image to 575x216
     caption: "Photo credit: [**Justin Rummel**](https://www.justinrummel.com)"
 ---
 Let the 2017 Race season begin!
 This year I only registered for a few races when compared to last year, but with some high goals in terms of PRs, new event venues, and distances.
-To get my mind and body focused I've also started signing up for some "Fun" events to simply enjoy the vibe of the racers, supporting the great people who put on these events, and the location (which is really easy when the event is at a winery).
-When trying to find good vibes, there is nothing better then outdoor trail people as everything is simply laid back as racers never know what to expect in terms of terrain, weather, or anything else that could simply derail your plan... so let go of the plan and have fun.
+To get my mind and body focused I've also started signing up for some "Fun" events to simply enjoy the vibe of the racers, supporting the great people who put on these events, and the location (which is easy when the event is at a winery).
+When trying to find good vibes, there is nothing better than outdoor trail people as everything is simply laid back as racers never know what to expect in terms of terrain, weather, or anything else that could simply derail your plan... so let go of the plan and have fun.

 <!-- Table of Contents -->
 {% include toc icon="gears" title="Race Review ToC" %}

-This years first FUN even is [Adventure Enablers][ae] Early Mount Vineyard Spring Thaw Trail Run Series *and* Spring Thaw Mountain Bike Series located at the excellent [Early Mountain Vineyard][emv] in Madison, VA.
+This year's first FUN even is [Adventure Enablers][ae] Early Mount Vineyard Spring Thaw Trail Run Series *and* Spring Thaw Mountain Bike Series located at the excellent [Early Mountain Vineyard][emv] in Madison, VA.
 These are independent events, but being a Triathlete leaves you to believe it's a good idea to do both events in the same day.
 Sometimes, that doesn't work out to be the best decision.
 Nevertheless, it was a great day with my [Speed Sherpa][ssn] team mates who make #DirtShirpaNation so much fun!

 Run
 ---
 The plan for the run was to get to the event early at 7am so I could ride the route on my bike.
 The advantage of this is I would get to see both the Run and Ride routes as they were almost identical.
 I slowly took off to complete my pre-course warm-up and quickly discovered that:

-1. We are really close the the Shenandoah Mountains and things are hilly
+1. We are close to the Shenandoah Mountains and things are hilly
 2. I better take it easy at the begging to ensure I don't bonk before finishing the race.

-The leaders (the two guys who placed 1st and 2nd) quickly took off after the first climb, and those who remained were separating out quickly too as the the thick dry grass was fun, but had some debris from being recently plowed/mowed to prepare for the race.
+The leaders (the two guys who placed 1st and 2nd) quickly took off after the first climb, and those who remained were separating out quickly too as the thick dry grass was fun, but had some debris from being recently plowed/mowed to prepare for the race.
 The 2nd hill came quickly at around 1 mile marker was just over a 4% incline over 1/4 mile.
 The entire course continued this relentless up and down that really tired your legs as the descents were over too quickly before you had to start climbing again.

 | Distance Marker | Hill Distance | Percent Incline |
 |:----------------|:-------------:|:---------------:|